Hamlet: Act 5, Scene 2 – Analysis

 Scene Profile – At a Glance

-• Location: The Great Hall of Elsinore Castle.
+• Location: A hall in Elsinore Castle.

 • Famous Quote: